EGI-Federation/documentation/content/en/internal/accounting/_index.md

 ## What is it?

-EGI Accounting **tracks and reports usage of EGI Cloud services**, offering insights and control over resource consumption.
+EGI Accounting **tracks and reports usage of EGI services**, offering insights and control over resource consumption.
 EGI Federation members can use it to account for the resource usage of their own services.